A new spin on optimal portfolios and ecological equilibria: Distribution-specific results

 It immediately appears however, that this solution is somewhat contradictory with the previously found behaviour of the maximum sparsity.
 Indeed, taking a closer look at the solution for $x(s)$ along the characteristic curve, we find that the associated sparsity $u^\star = x(t)/t$ is given by

 Comparing with Eq. \eqref{eq:varphi_asympt}, we find that $u^\star \gg \varphi(\chi)$ for $\chi \gg 1$.

 In other words, it appears that the configurations dominating the count of the mean number of solutions are those with a number of non-zero spins $K^\star$ greatly exceeding the theoretical prediction $m N$.
 While surprising at first, this result means that the average (over $\beta$s) number of solutions is dominated by extremely rare configurations $\{\beta_i\}$ that allow $K^\star \gg m N$ positions to survive in the portfolio.
 Even if rare, such configurations allow an exponentially large number of portfolios to exist, i.e. $C_N^{K^\star}$.
 Hence the distribution of $\mathcal{N}_s$ is heavily skewed towards large values, corresponding to events that are extremely unlikely to be witnessed in reality.
 For typical configurations of the $\beta_i$'s, on the other hand, one expects that eligible portfolios are much smaller, and contain at most $m N$ assets.
 Correspondingly, the typical number of solutions is expected to be of order of $e^{Nm} \ll \langle \mathcal{N}_s \rangle$.
 In order to compute precisely the typical number of solutions, one should compute $\langle \log \mathcal{N}_s \rangle$ and the associated quenched complexity.
 This would require going back to the direct formulation given in Eq.~\eqref{equ:direct}, expressing the Heaviside step function with its Fourier representation and making use of the replica trick as detailed in numerous works relating to spin-glasses (see \cite{Bray1980,Bray1981,mezard1987spin}).
 We leave such a calculation for later investigations.
+The computation of the probability of observing these rare configurations that dominate the average solution count, that is likely directly dependent on the distribution of the $\beta_i$'s, is also left for future work.